giampaolo/psutil/docs/api.rst

      >>> psutil.cpu_count(logical=False)
      2

-  Note that ``psutil.cpu_count()`` may not necessarily be equivalent to the actual number of CPUs the current process can use.
+  Note that this may differ from the number of CPUs the current process can actually use (e.g. due to :term:`CPU affinity`, cgroups, or Windows processor groups).
-  That can vary if process :term:`CPU affinity` has been changed, Linux cgroups are being used or (on Windows) on systems using processor groups or having more than 64 CPUs.
 The number of usable CPUs can be obtained with:

   .. code-block:: pycon